-LiveText / 8 x 5 points each, 40 points total
+CANVAS | 8 journals x 5 points each; 40 possible total points

-You are asked to meet with your assigned student partner once a week, from Weeks 2-8 (7 total practice sessions), to practice applying the skills learned in this class.
-During this time, you will practice being the counselor while applying skills learned in class, and giving each other feedback on your application of skills and content.
-You are required to keep a weekly journal of these practice mock sessions reflecting on your professional development and also your application of skills.
+Students are asked to meet with their assigned student partner once a week, from Weeks 2-8 (7 total practice sessions), to practice applying the skills learned in this class.
+During this time, students will practice being the counselor while applying skills learned in class, and giving each other feedback on application of skills and content.
+Students are required to keep a weekly journal of these practice mock sessions reflecting on professional development and also application of skills.
 These journals should be uploaded to LiveText prior to each weekly class meeting.
-The instructor will give you feedback on your personal reflection and development.
+The instructor will provide regular feedback on personal reflection and development.